BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search: Additional Experiments and Details

 \textbf{AlphaX.} AlphaX casts NAS as a reinforcement learning problem, using a neural network to guide the search~\cite{alphax}.
 Each iteration, a neural network is trained to select the best action, such as making a small change to, or growing, the current architecture.

-\textbf{TPE.} Tree-structured Parzen estimator (TPE) is a hyperparameter optimization algorithm based on adaptive Parzen windows.
-We use the NASBench implementation.
+We used the open-source implementation of AlphaX as is~\cite{alphax}.

+\textbf{BOHAMIANN.} Bayesian Optimization with Hamiltonian Monte Carlo Artificial Neural Networks (BOHAMIANN)~\cite{springenberg2016bayesian} is an approach which fits in to the ``BO + neural predictor'' framework.
+It uses a Bayesian neural network (implemented using Hamiltonian Monte Carlo) as the neural predictor.
+We used the BOHAMIANN implementation of the Bayesian neural network~\cite{springenberg2016bayesian} with our own outer BO wrapper, so that we could accurately compare different neural predictors within the framework.

+\textbf{REINFORCE.} We use the NASBench-101 implementation of REINFORCE~\cite{reinforce}.
+Note that this was the best reinforcement learning-based NAS algorithm released by NASBench-101, outperforming other popular approaches such as a 1-layer LSTM controller trained with PPO~\cite{nasbench}.

+\textbf{GCN Predictor.} We implemented a GCN predictor~\cite{wen2019neural}.
+Although the code is not open-sourced, we found an open-source implementation online~\cite{zhang2020neural}.
+We used this implementation, keeping the hyperparameters the same as in the original paper~\cite{wen2019neural}.

+\textbf{BONAS.} We implemented BONAS~\cite{shi2019multi}.
+Again, the code was not open-sourced, so we used the same GCN implementation as above~\cite{zhang2020neural}, using our own code for the outer BO wrapper.

+\textbf{DNGO.} Deep Networks for Global Optimization (DNGO) is an implementation of Bayesian optimization using adaptive basis regression using neural networks instead of Gaussian processes to avoid the cubic scaling.
+We used the open-source code~\cite{snoek2015scalable}.

 \textbf{BOHB.} Bayesian Optimization HyperBand (BOHB) combines multi-fidelity Bayesian optimization with principled early-stopping from Hyperband~\cite{bohb}.
+We use the NASBench implementation~\cite{nasbench}.

-We use the NASBench implementation.
+\textbf{TPE.} Tree-structured Parzen estimator (TPE) is a BO-based hyperparameter optimization algorithm based on adaptive Parzen windows.
+We use the NASBench implementation~\cite{nasbench}.

-\textbf{DNGO.} Deep Networks for Global Optimization (DNGO) is an implementation of Bayesian optimization using adaptive basis regression using neural networks instead of Gaussian processes to avoid the cubic scaling~\cite{snoek2015scalable}.

-\textbf{NASBOT.} Neural architecture search with Bayesian optimization and optimal transport (NASBOT)~\cite{nasbot} works by defining a distance function between neural networks by computing the similarities between layers and then running an optimal transport algorithm to find the minimum earth-mover's distance between the two architectures.
-Then Bayesian optimization is run using this distance function.
-The NASBOT algorithm is specific to macro NAS, and we put in a good-faith effort to implement it in the cell-based setting.
-Specifically, we compute the distance between two cells by taking the earth-mover's distance between the set of row-sums, column-sums, and node operations.
-This is a version of the OTMANN distance defined in Section 3 and Table 1 in~\citet{nasbot}, defined for the cell-based setting.
+\textbf{DARTS.} DARTS~\cite{darts} is a popular first-order (sometimes called ``one-shot'') NAS algorithm.
+In DARTS, the neural network parameters and the architecture hyperparameters are optimized simultaneously using alternating steps of gradient descent.
+In Table~\ref{table:darts}, we reported the published numbers from the paper, and then we retrained the architecture published by the DARTS paper, five times, to account for differences in hardware.